almostearthling/when-wizard/README.md

 ~/Apps/when-wizard$ ./when-wizard start-manager
 ```

 and the management application appears.
 Many operations can be performed from here: action management, history view, plugin and add-on management, **When** scheduler tuning.
-Note that after the first time that the **Wizard Manager** application has been launched from the command line, it will be available in the *Dash* too.
+You can use the *Create or Restore Desktop Icons for Wizard Applications* entry in the *Utility* pane to be able to invoke both the **When Wizard** and the **When Wizard Manager** from the *Dash*.

 ## Credits